The Kharkanas Trilogy

 The Kharkanas Trilogy is an epic fantasy series by the Canadian writer Steven Erikson.
-The series consists of three novels, two of which—Forge of Darkness and Fall of Light—have been published as of 2019.
+The series consists of three novels, two of which—Forge of Darkness and Fall of Light—have been published as of 2025.
 The series serves as a prequel to Erikson's Malazan Book of the Fallen series, and tells the story of the Tiste, Jaghut and Azathanai, three hundred thousand years before the Malazan Empire began its conquest on Genabackis, with a focus on characters such as Anomander Rake, Draconus, Hood, Gothos and K'rul.

 The series draws inspiration from the Shakespearean declamation style, and is framed as being told by one poet to another.

 It was received positively by critics as well as readers.

 Plot summary

 Set 300,000 years before the events of Malazan Book of the Fallen, the story is divided into three main narratives.
 The first revolves around the Tiste and the events leading up to their divide into the Andii, Liosan and Edur.
 The second revolves around the Jaghut and the events leading up to the declaration of war on Death.
-And the third around the Azathanai, some of whom are generous, while others who would only take advantage.
+The third centers on the Azathanai, some of whom are generous, while others only take advantage of the conflicts for their own benefit.